luiskrlosfr/litaf/README.md

 ```
 This is the minimum structure, anything you want to run with ths structure can be placed inside `main`
 ## Variable Declaration
-Litaf nahdles 5 types for data types: `int`, `flo`, `cha`, `str`, and `boo`.
+Litaf handles 5 types for data types: `int`, `flo`, `cha`, `str`, and `boo`.
 For declaring a variable you just simply type the type you want your variable to be and then a name for the variable.
 Multiple variable declarations is supported.
 ```
 int varInt
 str stringOne, stringTwo, stringThree